College Planning Checklist

 What is FAME?
 Freshman Achieving More Excellence

-- Freshmen gather in the gym 9 times/year as Mr. Walter walks them through the book The 7 Habits of Highly Effective Teens.
+- Mr. Walter walks them through the book The 7 Habits of Highly Effective Teens.

 - FAME is mandatory for all freshmen.